-The Carroll Shelby Las Vegas Car Museum is located at 6405 Ensworth Street, not far from McCarran International Airport.
+The Carroll Shelby Las Vegas Car Museum is located at 6405 Ensworth Street, not far from Harry Reid International Airport (formerly McCarran Airport).
 Most people drive when visiting the museum, and there is free parking available.

 - Address: 6405 Ensworth St, Las Vegas (map)